ricdikulous/imx-unity-game-lessons/lessons/08-Dynamically-Upload-Metadata/README.md

 - Familiarity with Express framework and Swagger.
 - Basic understanding of REST API endpoints.

 In the previous lesson we created the contract for the collection and wrote code to upload the collection metadata to our S3 bucket.
-You can [check it out here](../07-Upload-Initial-Metadata-&-Create-Smart-Contract/README.md)
+You can check that out [here](../07-Upload-Initial-Metadata-&-Create-Smart-Contract/README.md).

 ## Bootstrap and Swagger Integration
 We've updated our project to include the Express framework, facilitating API endpoint exposure.
 Additionally, Swagger is now integrated for efficient API documentation and testing.